benjaminion/upgrading-ethereum-book/src/book.md

 When weighing Casper FFG votes, only votes that have been received in blocks are considered.
 Unlike with LMD GHOST's fork choice, we do not consider any Casper FFG votes received solely via gossip, by carrier pigeon, or by any other means.
 This is because we must always have a common record of our decision making around finality, and the block history provides that common record.
 So, when I said above, "I tell the network", it's shorthand for saying that I broadcast an attestation that will be picked up by a block proposer and included in a block.
 And when I said, "I hear from the network", it's shorthand for saying that I processed the attestations included in a block.

 Also, allow me to reiterate that votes in Casper FFG are weighted according to validators' [effective balances](/part2/incentives/balances/).
 A vote from a validator with a 24 ETH effective balance carries 75% of the weight of a vote from a validator with a 32 ETH effective balance.
-I will frequently say things like, "the votes of $\frac{2}{3}$ of the validators"; you should understand this as, "the votes of validators managing $\frac{2}{3}$ of the stake".
+I will frequently say things like, "the votes of two-thirds of the validators"; you should understand this as, "the votes of validators managing two-thirds of the stake".

 ##### Supermajority links